vrcmarcos/collision/README.md

 A `Makefile` gives you the following tasks:

-- run: Run the web server (Default port: 3000)
+- run_server: Run the web server (Default port: 3000)
+- run_test: Run unit tests

 ## Frameworks/Libraries used: